harveyico/scope_sql_counter/README.md

 ```

 As you can see, when the query executes, it sets an alias `AS blogs_count`.
-This should be available now as a readonly attribute on your
+This alias should be available as a readonly attribute on your
-ActiveRecord models.
+ActiveRecord model instance.
 For example:

 ```ruby
 users = User.with_blog_count